Halochkin/CustomWebComponents/EventComposition/1e_nativeEventCascades/doc/WhatIs_reset.md

 ###Demo: reset form

-In the example below, clicking on the "Clear" button will not clear the form because the default action is prevented in the event listener.
+In the example below, click "Clear" button will _not_ clear the form because the default action is prevented by event listener.

 ```html
  <form>